openpnp/openpnp/Advanced-Camera-Calibration-(in-work).md

 The **Residual Errors In Collection Order** plot shows the individual X and Y residual errors in a time ordered sequence.
 This will highlight any time dependent trends in the data that may be due to effects such as thermal expansion/contraction, missed steps, etcetera.

-The **Residual Error X-Y Scatter Plot** shows the residual error for each collected data point
+The **Residual Error X-Y Scatter Plot** shows the residual error for each collected data point in a manner that shows any dependencies between the X and Y residual errors.

 The **Residual Error Map**